Ismaestro/angular-example-library/README.md

 `npm run link` - Links the library folder in order to use it in the playground with npm link

+`npm run playground` - Runs the playground (maybe you have to use sudo or have permissions)

 `npm run test` - Runs the tests with karma and jasmine

 `npm run test:watch` - Runs the tests with karma and jasmine waiting for changes